 Chevening has a range of social media platforms for scholars and alumni to interact with.
 We look forward to receiving your comments and participation in discussions, and we encourage open, lively debate.

 8. Events and opportunities

-a) You must attend the Chevening Orientation event at the beginning of your award.
+a) You must participate in the Chevening Orientation event at the beginning of your award.

-c) You may be excused from attending mandatory events in the following circumstances:
+c) You may be excused from participating in mandatory events in the following circumstances:

 - i.
 Unavoidable course commitments.